-Services Description Level 2021 Service Adjustments establishing guidelines, advising on recruitment strategy, managing requisitions (job posting, application management and tracking) as well as conducting interviews, preemployment reference and screening checks.
-The department complies with County recruitment procedure PRO-250.
+Services Description Level 2021 Service Adjustments establishing guidelines, advising on recruitment strategy, managing requisitions (job posting, application management and tracking) as well as conducting interviews, pre- employment reference and screening checks.
+Develop job offers and communicate with The department complies with County recruitment procedure PRO-250.
 Requests for position are completed to address department operational requirements.
 N/A engagement, onboarding, orientation, coaching and mentoring strategies.
 Provide a framework for performance planning and review.
 Maintain employee records.
 Managers and other staff are provided with consultancy advice, tools that support.
 Employee records are kept up to date.
-All new employees receive onboarding and orientation.
+All new employees receive on- boarding and orientation.
 Staff performance plans are collected.
 N/A Manager Support Managers and other staff are provided with consultancy advice, tools that support.
-N/A Labour Relations Lead the negotiation of the Collective The Collective Bargaining N/A

-Bargaining Agreement lotters of Agreement is finalized.
-Bargaining Agreement, letters of understanding and facilitate the grievance/arbitration processes.
+N/A Labour Relations Lead the negotiation of the Collective The Collective Bargaining N/A understanding and facilitate the grievance/arbitration processes.
 Proactively work with the union to resolve issues.
 Agreement is finalized.
 Grievances are resolved in a timely manner.
-Health and Safety Ensure that employees are safe and healthy at work through the provision of a strong health and safety management system that includes: provision of safety training, inspections of facilities and equipment, job hazard assessment, administration of health and safety committees; development of policies; investigations, collection of data related to lost time and modified work.
-Liaise with WCB and provincial Occupational Health and Safety officers. quarterly.
+NI ( A Health and Safety and safety management system that includes: quarterly.
 Job Hazard assessment are completed on a 3 year review cycle.
-N/A Learning and Development Development, delivery and administration of programs to support learning and development needs of employees.
+N/A Learning and Development programs to support learning and development needs of employees.
 Includes leadership development, succession planning and professional development and training.
-Manage employee recognition programs and long-term service awards to celebrate staff.
-The department identifies partners to support the learning goals of employees.
+Manage employee recognition programs and The department identifies partners to support the learning goals of employees.
 Long service awards and employee recognition program are delivered.
 Learning and development opportunities are delivered based on organizational needs assessment.
-N/A Ability Establish policy and monitor staff attendance at work.
+N/A Ability Management Establish policy and monitor staff attendance at work.
 Work with staff to enable the effective and timely return to work resulting from injury or illness.
 Provide staff with reasonable accommodations that enable the transition back to work.
 Attendance reports are created and maintained.
 Compile attendance reports on a monthly basis.
-Employment and Compensation Structures The County's compensation and employee terms and conditions are approved.
+Conditions of Employment and The County's compensation and employee terms and conditions are approved.
 Compensation and classification reviews are conducted based on management requests.
 N/A